holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 **Accountabilities:**

 - Scheduling meetings defined in the Constitution for the Circle and its Roles
-- Capturing outputs for the Circle within meetings defined in the Constitution
+- Capturing and publishing outputs for the Circle within meetings defined in the Constitution
 - Interpreting the Constitution and anything under its authority upon request

 ---